skip to Main Content

 graphical user interface

-• Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
+• Heart disease is the leading cause of death for men and women; it is also the leading cause of death for most racial and ethnic groups in the United States.

 • One person dies every 36 seconds in the United States from cardiovascular disease.